mayurbhambhani/book-notes/Why We Sleep.md

 - It was difficult to prove the claims of lucid dreaming.
 But an experiment in 2013 proved it.
 Participants who claimed could lucid dream were made to clinch their right and left fist while they were awake and the brain activity was recorded.
 Then they went to sleep and enter the REM stage.
 The fact they were dreaming could be verified from the relaxed muscles (atonia) and their brain wave pattern.
 As the eye movement is not blocked under REM sleep paralysis, the lucid dreamers were told to signal their dream awareness via a three-time left side eye movement.
 Then in their dream, they clenched their right fist and left fist.
 The fist itself won't show the movement of course because of the sleep paralysis but the brain activity was similar to what was recorded while they were awake.
 - 20% of people can lucid dream and it is yet unclear whether it is beneficial or not.

-## From Sleeping pills to society transformed
+## From Sleeping pills to a society transformed

 ### Chapter 12: Sleep Disorders
  - There are more than 100 known sleep disorders.
 This chapter covers a few of them